ericposas/spidermap/README.md

 #### Programming:

   - Try to match Spider Map to AA's radial example

-  - Map Labels Context Menu
-    - Create a way to save label positions for the map in DB

   - Generate PDF:
     - Clean up PDF export for listview (currently cuts words in half at page break)